 The best colours to use are muted, natural colours that blend into the surroundings of your garden.
 Brown, greens, or greys are ideal if your box is hidden amongst foliage, or you could paint it to match the fence or wall you secure it to.
 If your bird box is going to be sited amongst flowers you may want to pick brighter colours.
 Whatever you choose, avoid metallic, fluorescent, or iridescent paints that may contain harmful additives.

-Make sure you use a water-based paint and avoid lead-based paints or creosote that are toxic to birds.
-You can buy eco-friendly paints and stains that are kind to the environment and kind to birds.
+Make sure you use a water-based latex paint and avoid lead-based paints or creosote that are toxic to both birds and other wildlife.
+Try using eco-friendly, organic paints and stains that are kind to the environment and kind to birds.

 Don’t paint inside the box or around the entrance hole as birds may peck at it and ingest chips of paint.
 Clear film finishes such as shellac, varnish, or lacquer shouldn’t be used as sunlight and moisture will cause them to crack, blister, and peel.